 Lalane says there are a few common reasons why job seekers aren’t being notified when they are not chosen.
 Sometimes it’s a matter of waiting for feedback from interviewers and managers to decide on next steps.
 Other times, managers are on the fence about the candidate and are ruminating for longer than expected.
 In some cases, recruiters are giving another candidate an offer and are waiting for the process to finalise before letting other applicants know they weren’t chosen.
 Lalane adds that they do this so that they have the option to extend an offer to another candidate if the first pick doesn’t accept.

-“Unfortunately, for some reason some people don’t like to follow up with a candidate after a lengthy interview process because they potentially feel bad letting you down,” Lalane says, adding that she believes all applicants should be formally acknowledged or declined.
+“Unfortunately, some people don’t like to follow up with a candidate after a lengthy interview process because they potentially feel bad letting you down,” Lalane says, adding that she believes all applicants should be formally acknowledged or declined.

 That said, Lalane notes that it’s always important for candidates to follow up, even if it feels repetitive.
 “It doesn’t make you look bad," she says.
 "It makes you look excited, eager, and engaged.”

 Ultimately, getting ghosted is never a pleasant experience, whether it’s by someone you’re dating or by a recruiter for a job.
 And while ghosting might not be illegal, it is most certainly disrespectful.
 Thankfully, it’s possible for this conversation to shift.